 Hours attempted G.P.A.

 1 - 29 1.50

-30 - 59 1.70
+30 - 59 1.75

-60 - 99 1.90

-100 or more 2.00
+1 - 29 2.00

-The student who, at the end of any semester of attendance, fails to meet the necessary cumulative grade point average as indicated above will be placed on academic probation for the following semester and may be required to take a reduced course load.
-At the end of the probationary semester, the student who has achieved the required cumulative average will be returned to good standing.
+The student who, at the end of any semester of attendance, fails to meet the necessary cumulative grade point average (GPA) as indicated above will be placed on academic probation for the following semester and may be required to take a reduced course load.
+At the end of the probationary semester, the student who has achieved the required cumulative GPA will be returned to good standing.
 The student who has not achieved the required cumulative GPA but who has earned a minimum 2.00 GPA for the semester on a minimum of twelve hours attempted will be continued on academic probation for the next semester.
 The student who has not achieved the required cumulative GPA and has not earned a 2.00 average for the semester on a minimum of twelve hours attempted will be suspended from the College and will not be considered for readmission until at least one semester has passed.
 In addition, the full-time student who fails all course work in any semester, except for one-hour courses such as P.E., First Year Experience, Choir, etc. will be suspended for at least the next semester regardless of academic standing prior to that semester.
-Following the period of suspension, a student who wishes to be readmitted to the College must file, with the Office of Admissions, an application for readmission, and must be approved by the Admissions and Financial Aid Appeals Committee.
-If the application is approved, the student will be allowed to return to classes and will be on academic probation for the entirety of the ensuing semester.
+Following the period of suspension, a student who wishes to be readmitted to the College must file, with the Office of Admissions, an application for readmission, and must submit a letter of appeal to the Admissions and Financial Aid Appeals Committee explaining why he/she should be readmitted.
+The submission of a letter of appeal does not guarantee the student will be allowed to return to classes, but may have to meet certain stipulations placed upon him/her by the committee, and will be on academic probation for the entirety of the ensuing semester.

 Students readmitted after their first academic suspension must achieve the required cumulative GPA or maintain a semester GPA of 2.0 or higher.
 Those who fail to live up to this minimal standard will be suspended from the College for one calendar year.
-Readmission to the College after this second suspension period requires the approval of the Admissions and Financial Aid Appeals Committee.
+Readmission to the College after this second suspension period again requires the approval of the Admissions and Financial Aid Appeals Committee.
 If the student is readmitted, he/she will be required once again to achieve the required cumulative GPA or maintain a GPA of 2.0 or higher in the first semester of work after his/her return to school.
 Failure to maintain this minimal standard will result in a third suspension, this time for three calendar years.
 The readmission protocol and requirements following the third suspension are the same as those following the second, with the returning student again expected to obtain the permission of the Admissions and Financial Aid Appeals Committee and to earn a 2.0 GPA in their first semester back.